Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 Will my coworkers stare?

-Most of these (Neck release, Wrist relief, Twist) are very subtle.
-The "Seated Pigeon" just looks like you are crossing your legs.
-Even if they do stare, they are probably just jealous of your posture.
+Most of these (Neck release, Wrist relief, Seated Pigeon) are invisible to a casual observer.
+The "Seated Pigeon" just looks like you are crossing your legs comfortably.
+And if they do stare?
+You'll have better posture than them in 10 years.

 How often should I do this?

 Set a timer for every 60 minutes.
 Do just one pose each hour.
-It keeps the blood flowing.
+It prevents the fascia (connective tissue) from "freezing" in the seated position.

 Conclusion

 Your body is your most important tool for work.
 If you don't maintain it, it will break.
-These poses cost zero dollars and take zero time away from your productivity—in fact, by sending oxygen to your brain, they make you better at your job.
+These poses cost zero dollars and take zero time away from your productivity—in fact, by flooding your brain with fresh oxygen, they likely make you better at your job.

 Next Read: